hal1277/kickstarter-analysis/README.md

 Louise has had success before with Kickstarter campaigns to fund plays.
 She is considering begining another kickstarter campaign to fund a new play to be launched in the US and has asked for help with the analysis.

 ### Purpose
-The purpose of this analysis is to gain insights from the data on prior Kickstarter campaings and use that to provide some recommendations to Louise on how to launch a new successful Kickstarter campaign to fund her next play.
+The purpose of this analysis is to gain insights from the data on prior Kickstarter campaigns and use that to provide some recommendations to Louise on how to launch a new successful Kickstarter campaign to fund her next play.

 ## Analysis and Challenges